The Families Stage Play: Emotion, Conversation, and an Unforgettable Experience

 Mpa Harry and Mrs. Okoro (The Families -2026)

-The success of The Families would not have been possible without the support of our amazing partners and supporters.
+The success of The Families would not have been possible without the support of our amazing partners and supporters and supporters:

-Special appreciation goes to Our partners: https://af-nigeria.org/ Allianse Française Port Harcourt and the Initiative for Gender Equality and Sexual Reproduction Health https://www.ige-srh.org/https://www.ige-srh.org/ for their support.
+Special appreciation goes to Our partners: Allianse Française Port Harcourt ( https://af-nigeria.org/ ), The Initiative for Gender Equality and Sexual Reproductive Health https://www.ige-srh.org/https://www.ige-srh.org/, Daniel Adams Ashiri (Independent activist, Kingsley Osakwe (Tech Expert and CEO Oxyking) and Paul Godswill (Finance Person IGE-SRH).

 Following the successful Port Harcourt run, HUG Media Concept is excited to take The Families beyond the city with upcoming screenings in Lagos, Enugu, and Abuja.